-There are plenty of options when alphabetizing, which are listed below.
+There are lots of options when alphabetizing, listed below.
 Please note that these explanations are very basic and don't fully describe all the functionality available in the web app.

-If you give The Alphabetizer a list of names, and you need to alphabetize that list by last name, like for a list of wedding guests, insurance companies, lawyers, etc, please choose this option.
-It will use a special algorithm to detect the last name in each name and will alphabetize your list accordingly.
+If you give The Alphabetizer a list of names, and you need to alphabetize a list by last name (like for a list of wedding guests, insurance companies, lawyers, etc,) please choose this option.
+It will use a special algorithm to detect the last name in each name and will alphabetize your list by lastname.

-This option will help to alphabetize the titles of movies, films, books, records, music, laws, SEO terms - whatever you like - by ignoring articles (the, a, an, some, many) while sorting your list.
+This option will help to alphabetize the titles of movies, films, books, records, music, laws, SEO terms, social media posts - whatever you like - by ignoring articles (the, a, an, some, many) while sorting your list.